ggirelli/iFISH-probe-design/docs/scripts.md

 <!-- /MarkdownTOC -->

-You can access the help page of each script by using the `-h` option.
+All `ifpd` commands are accessible via the `ifpd` keyword.
+For each command, you can access its help page by using the `-h` option.
 Moreover, a selection of examples is available in [the corresponding page]({{ site.baseurl }}/examples).

 ## `ifpd mkdb`